MIT-LCP/mimic-code/mimic-iv/buildmimic/duckdb/README.md

 The script will print out progress as it goes.
 Be patient, this can take minutes to hours to load depending on your computer's configuration.

-On a Fedora 34 workstation with duckdb v 0.2.6 and a btrfs filesystem with ztsd level 1 compression, and the following hardware configuration:
+On a Fedora 34 workstation with duckdb v 0.2.6 and a btrfs filesystem with ztsd level 1 compression it took 16m25s after a fresh reboot
-AMD Ryzen 3900X, 32 GB RAM, Samsung 970 Evo NVMe SSD, it took 16m25s after a fresh reboot.
+(Hardware: AMD Ryzen 3900X, 32 GB RAM, Samsung 970 Evo NVMe SSD).

 # Help